kalikaneko/bitmask-openwrt-site/content/blog/gui-integration/index.md

 do something about that later).
 In a more advanced case, I still would like to show the connection status in a public interface, and maybe request admin permissions for changing it - that should be delegated to luci.
-So, with these requirements,  I went to the shop to buy for tools.
+So, with these requirements,  I went to the shop looking for tools:

 * A minimalistic css framework: [mini.css](https://minicss.org/) quickly caught my eye.
 Small and looks good.
 Alas, not maintained anymore, but if it gets the